-This seems hard to believe, as there have been many studies that claim that helmets protect against 80% of brain or head injuries.
-The most famous of those studies was conducted by helmet lobbyists and financed by the helmet industry.
-With such obvious conflicts of interests, it is not surprising that the “study” was full mistakes that resulted in exaggerated estimates of helmets effectiveness.
-Despite being riddled with methodological errors, this research was widely embraced within the medical community, who was eager for an apparent solution to the dreadful incidences of chronic disability from brain injury.
+There have been many “studies” claiming that helmets protect against brain injuries.
+The most famous of those was conducted by helmet lobbyists and financed by the helmet industry.
+With such conflicts of interests, it is not surprising that the “study” was riddled with methodological errors resulting in exaggerated estimates of helmets effectiveness.
+Despite this, this research was widely embraced within the medical community, who was eager for an apparent solution to the dreadful incidences of chronic disability from brain injury.

 This research became a model for further “research” replicating its flaws and bias.
 Such research, based on small samples, tends to jump to a premeditated conclusion far too eagerly, with a disturbing lack of scientific discipline.
 Many “studies” start from the assumption that helmets save lives and attempt to “prove” it by selectively looking for data that supports the predetermined conclusion.
 Such a biased approach leads to flawed and misleading studies.
 Many studies exaggerate the protection provided by helmets while ignoring the increase in accidents.